arthfl/sm-cms/README.md

 * Done

 # Requirements
-"pandoc" must be installed on the machine you compile your .md files on
+"pandoc" must be installed on the machine you compile your .md files on.
+And python should be installed for index generation

 # Installation